hasameli/foghorn/README.md

 you will need to configure your networks to be compatible with certain prerequisites before foghorn will be effective

+There are four configuration files:
+  * `greydns/blacklist` - a UTF-8 encoded list of blacklisted domains, one per line.
+  * `greydns/whitelist` - a UTF-8 encoded list of whitelisted domains, one per line.
+  * `greydns/greylist` - a UTF-8 encoded file for greylisted entities, one per line,
+listed as a comma-separated list of DNS, firstseen, and lastseen times.

 ### Dependencies
 foghorn is dependent on python and twisted